harding/old-docs-history-bitcoin.org/en/developer-guide.md

 output if they can prove they control the private key corresponding to Bob's hashed public key.
 These instructions are called the script.

-Alice transmits the transaction and it is added to the block chain.
+Alice broadcasts the transaction and it is added to the block chain.
-It becomes, for a time, an Unspent Transaction Output (UTXO) displayed in the recipient's Bitcoin wallet software as a spendable balance.
+The network categorizes it as an Unspent Transaction Output (UTXO), and Bob's wallet software displays it as a spendable balance.

 When, some time later, Bob decides to spend the UTXO, he must create an input which references the transaction Alice created by its hash, called a Transaction Identifier (txid), and the specific output she used by its index number (output index).
-He must then create a scriptSig which satisfies the conditions Alice placed in the previous output's script.
+He must then create a scriptSig---a collection of data parameters which satisfy the conditions Alice placed in the previous output's script.

 Bob does not need to communicate with Alice to do this; he must simply prove to the Bitcoin peer-to-peer network that he can satisfy the